Beltran Lab - Precision Medicine and Prostate Cancer Research

 Precision Medicine

-Genomic profiling is widely used in cancer care to identify actionable alterations for individual patients within the context of precision medicine (Ku SY et al).
+Genomic profiling is widely used in cancer care to identify actionable alterations for individual patients within the context of precision medicine (Mateo et al; Ku et al).
 However, not all patients with sequencing performed receive a targeted therapy, due in part to accessibility to clinical trials as well as a still incomplete understanding regarding the clinical, biologic and functional impact of identified alterations.
 We are working across cancer types to interrogate the genetic and molecular landscape of cancer, including the integration of newer platforms, such as whole genome sequencing, RNA-seq, and DNA methylation, to understand the functional and clinical significance of both common and uncommon molecular alterations and to develop new and informed therapeutic approaches for patients.
 Through collaboration within a multidisciplinary team at DFCI spanning both the clinic and the lab, we are working to develop the next generation of biomarkers and targets to inform cancer care.

 Picture